-16. Response from Children's Social Care to a school referral
+16. Response from the MASH team to a school referral

 Referral

 Once a referral is received by the team, a manager will decide on the next course of action within one working day.
 When there is concern that a child is suffering, or likely to suffer significant harm, this will be decided more quickly, and a strategy discussion held with the Police and Health professionals and other agencies as appropriate (section 47 Children Act 1989).